Demographics of Mexico: Modern era

 Generally speaking ethnic relations can be arranged on an axis between the two extremes of European and Amerindian cultural heritage, this is a remnant of the Spanish caste system which categorized individuals according to their perceived level of biological mixture between the two groups although in practice the classificatory system has become fluid, mixing socio-cultural traits with phenotypical traits allowing individuals to move between categories and define their ethnic and racial identities situationally, the presence of considerable portions of the population with African and Asian heritage makes the situation more complex.

-Even though there is a large variation in phenotypes among Mexicans, European looks are still strongly preferred in Mexican society, with lighter skin receiving more positive attention, as it is associated with higher social class, power, money, and modernity.
+Even though there is a large variation in phenotypes among Mexicans, European looks are strongly preferred in Mexican society, with lighter skin receiving more positive attention, as it is associated with higher social class, power, money, and modernity.
 In contrast, Indigenous ancestry is often associated with having an inferior social class, as well as lower levels of education.
 These distinctions are strongest in Mexico City, where the most powerful of the country's elite are located.

 Luis Miguel, always referred to as The Sun of Mexico.

-Despite Mexico's government not using racial terms related to European or white people officially for almost a century (resuming using such terms after 2010), the concepts of "white people" (known as güeros or blancos in Mexican Spanish) and of "being white" did not disappear and are still present in everyday Mexican culture: different idioms of race are used in Mexico's society that serve as mediating terms between racial groups.
-It is not strange to see street vendors calling a potential costumer Güero or güerito, sometimes even when the person is not light-skinned.
+Despite Mexico's government not using racial terms related to European or white people officially for almost a century, resuming using such terms after 2010, the concepts of "white people" (known as güeros or blancos in Mexican Spanish) and of "being white" did not disappear and are still present in everyday Mexican culture: different idioms of race are used in Mexico's society that serve as mediating terms between racial groups.
+It is not strange to see street vendors calling a potential customer Güero or güerito, sometimes even when the person is not light-skinned.
 In this instance it is used to initiate a kind of familiarity, but in cases where social/racial tensions are relatively high, it can have the opposite effect.
 The lack of a clear dividing line between white and mixed race Mexicans means that the concept of race is fluid and subjective.
 Contemporary sociologists and historians agree that the concept of "race" has a psychological foundation rather than a biological one.